nikita-moor/dictionaries/docs/hunspell.md

 # Installing Hunspell dictionaries

-**Note:** Users of Linux could install Hunspell dictionaries as ordinary applications (see Software Center of something alike).
-For example Arch Linux provides a package with dictionary created by Karl Zeiler and Jean-Pierre Sutto.
-Then follow the step 3 in the list below, or start from beginning if your distributive has no Hunspell dictionary for Latin language.
+**Note:** Users of Linux could install Hunspell dictionaries as ordinary applications (see Software Center or something alike).
+For example, Arch Linux [provides a package][3] based on the dictionary of Karl Zeiler and Jean-Pierre Sutto.
+After installing, follow the step 3 in the list below, or start from beginning if your distributive has no Hunspell dictionary for Latin language.

 Procedure is simple: